tchasinga/Photo-gallery/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would want to thank COA for this fresh opportunity to learn in the field of web development.
+> I want to express my sincere gratitude to COA for giving me this fantastic chance to broaden my knowledge and expertise in the web development industry.
+Your dedication to promoting education and career development is incredibly admirable.
+The tools and support offered are very appreciated, as this training session has been an invaluable experience.
+We appreciate your commitment to provide such worthwhile learning opportunities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>